“Love is a beautiful thing” goes the line of a popular song, and I totally agree.

 True love (not lust or infatuation) is truly a beautiful thing and for me, nothing paints the picture of true love more than seeing an old couple holding hands and looking lovingly into each others eyes.

-When I think of true love, I think about my folks -now my parents (of blessed memory) were never the type given to open displays of affection but you could feel the love in the air when they were together.
-Whenever they were apart for long stretches my Dadda was always irritable and vice versa.
+When I think of true love, I think about my folks -now my parents aren’t the type given to open displays of affection but you could feel the love in the air when they were together.
+Whenever they were apart for long stretches my dad (of blessed memory) was always irritable and vice versa.
 They were truly devoted to one another for the 30 years they were together.
 For their 31st anniversary, my sister and I decided to present them an album chronicling all their years together; pictures from when they first met, their wedding day, the birth of children, graduations and the births of their grandchildren.
 It made them so happy to be reminded of all the love they had shared over those years.

 Nowadays, the word ‘love’ has been bastardised; you hear a Hollywood couple tell the whole world how much they are in love and a year later they are divorced.